Best Baby Carriers and Slings

 Here are the most common ways you can carry your baby using a baby carrier or sling:

 - On your chest, facing-in: This position is great for all ages from newborns to preschoolers.
 Some carriers require an infant insert (a wedge of firm fabric- covered foam) to safely accommodate newborns in this position.
 Note that a newborn baby carrier should only be worn in this position.
 Newborns and babies who cannot hold their heads on their own should only sit in a front baby carrier or sling in this position.
-Make sure their hips are flexed at an angle around your torso to prevent hip dysplasia.
+You can breastfeed your infant in this position.

 - On your chest, facing-out: This position is ideal for curious babies who want to explore the world.
 You can’t safely carry a newborn in this position; you’ll have to wait until they’re about five months old and have excellent head and trunk control.
 You also have to stop using this carrying position when the baby’s weight exceeds 26 pounds because it can throw off your center of balance and cause you to fall.